Praphulla/almvmlabs/HOL/Agile Planning and Portfolio Management/Exercise 1: Agile Project Management.md

   <img src="./media/image15.png" width="624" height="216" />

-1. Assigning the new user story to the current iteration
+<b>Figure 13:</b>  Assigning the new user story to the current iteration

    >**Note:** If you are a Scrum purist, you are probably cringing at
     the fact that we just added new work to a mid-flight iteration.